deadbeefcafe/cshell/README.md

-# go-shell
+# cshell
-A simple command shell
+A go package implementing a simple command line shell